-HCU has two choirs.
-Participation in University Singers is open to all students (students can just register for the class and show up ton the first day), but participation in Schola Cantorum is determined by audition with the choir director.
-Participation in Opera Workshop is open to all who want to learn about and perform in scenes from operas and musical theatre.
-Please contact the School of Fine Arts at 281-649-3338 or music@hbu.edu to set up an audition.
+HCU has two choirs that are open to all students.
+HCU's largest chorus, University Singers, does not require an audition.
+As a member of the choir, you will grow in your understanding of basic vocal techniques, music theory, sight reading, and choral repertoire.
+Schola Cantorum is an auditioned chamber choir that performs the most sophisticated and advanced choral repertoire.
+For more information and to join one of these choral ensembles, please contact Dr. Klotz at kklotz@HC.edu.
+Opera Workshop is open to all who want to learn about and perform scenes from operas and musical theatre.
+Please contact the School of Fine Arts at 281-649-3338 or music@HC.edu to set up an audition.
 Participation scholarships are occasionally awarded if one qualifies.

-Students who play musical instruments should participate in the Husky Band.
-Band is open to all majors and everyone receives a scholarship!
-Prospective members are encouraged to contact Dr. Matthew Lamm, HCU Director of Bands, at 281-649-3021 or mlamm@hc.edu.
+Students who play musical instruments should participate in the Husky Band is open to all majors and everyone receives a scholarship!
+Prospective members are encouraged to contact Dr. Matthew Lamm, HCU Director of Bands, at 281-649-3021 or mlamm@HC.edu.
 Husky Band encompasses the marching band for football games, pep band for basketball games, and concert band for the Spring semester.